The Legend of Dama De Noche - Night Blooming Jasmine

 Dama was so happy the datu came home.
-She opened her eyes and look at her beloved husband with a smile on her lips.
+She opened her eyes and looked at her beloved husband with a smile.

 "Thank you for coming home my love.
 I want to serve you more but God wants to take me away now," she whispered to her husband in a weak voice.
 "Goodbye my beloved datu."

 The whole village mourned.
-Datu Makisig repented for what he had done as he realized he loved his wife dearly.
-The lonely datu found a strange green plant sprouting on the grave of his beautiful wife.
+Datu Makisig repented for what he had done as he realized how much he loves his wife.
+One day, the lonely datu found a strange green plant sprouting on the grave of his beautiful wife.
 He took real good care of the plant and he prayed to God to keep the small plant in Dama's grave healthy and green.

 Days and weeks went by.
-The green plant he was taking care of grew and prospered to be a shrub and it developed flowers.
+The green plant he was taking care of grew and prospered into a green shrub and it developed flowers.